Election Official Legal Defense Network

-The Election Official Legal Defense Network (EOLDN) is a nonprofit project connecting election officials who experience threats, harassment, or exposure to criminal penalties with licensed, qualified pro bono attorneys.
+The Election Official Legal Defense Network (EOLDN) is a nonprofit project which provides legal advice and representation to election officials who experience threats, harassment, or exposure to criminal penalties with licensed.
 This service is available regardless of an election official's political affiliation or whether they work in red or blue states or counties.

 EOLDN is a project of the nonpartisan nonprofit Center for Election Innovation & Research (CEIR).

 History and mission

-In the aftermath of the 2020 U.S. presidential election, Robert Bauer, a Democratic attorney who served as White House counsel under Barack Obama, and Benjamin Ginsberg, a longtime Republican election lawyer who represented President George W. Bush's campaign in the 2000 election, became increasingly concerned about growing threats and harassment aimed at election officials, as well as their exposure to new laws Bauer and Ginsberg characterized as "repressive."
+Following the 2020 U.S. presidential election, Robert Bauer, a Democratic attorney who served as White House counsel under Barack Obama, and Benjamin Ginsberg, a longtime Republican election lawyer who represented President George W. Bush's campaign in the 2000 election, became increasingly concerned about growing threats and harassment aimed at election officials, as well as their exposure to new laws Bauer and Ginsberg characterized as "repressive."

 Bauer and Ginsberg had collaborated in 2013 as co-chairs of the Presidential Commission on Election Administration, a yearlong investigation into voting irregularities, convened by President Obama.
 They reunited in June 2021 to co-author a New York Times op-ed calling attention to what they called "pernicious provisions" in recent state laws that threatened punishment of elections officials and workers "for just doing their jobs."
 The article also drew attention to the increasing problem of personal threats and harassment received by election officials.

 Three months later, in response to these concerns, they partnered with CEIR Executive Director David J. Becker to create the Election Official Legal Defense Network as a project of the nonpartisan organization.

-To join the network, attorneys must have at least five years of legal experience (or 3–4 years with supervision), carry professional liability insurance, and commit to providing services free of charge for EOLDN-matched clients.
 As of June 2024, EOLDN included more than 6,000 pro bono attorneys.

 In February 2025, in response to concerns expressed by election administrators of both parties over what it called an "expanded threat environment," EOLDN announced a broadening of its scope by preparing to assist election officials in the event of targeting by federal agencies, potentially including the Internal Revenue Service, the Department of Justice, the Federal Bureau of Investigation, or Congress.

 EOLDN's current project lead is Angie Pitha.

-Activities
+Cases

 Although individual cases are confidential, some have been covered in the media with the officials' permission.
 Among them: